Honda Civic Type R

 The Honda Civic Type R (ホンダ・シビックタイプR, Honda Shibikku Taipuāru) is a series of hot hatchback and sports sedan models based on the Civic, developed and produced by Honda since September 1997.
 The first Civic Type R was the third model to receive Honda's Type R badge (after the NSX and Integra).
-Type R versions of the Civic typically feature a lightened and stiffened body, specially tuned engine, and upgraded brakes and chassis, and are offered only in five- or six-speed manual transmission.
+Type R versions of the Civic typically feature a lightened and stiffened body, a specially tuned engine, and upgraded brakes and chassis, and are offered only in five- or six-speed manual transmission.
+The drivetrain is front-engine, front-wheel drive (FF layout).
 Like other Type R models, red is used in the background of the Honda badge to distinguish it from other models.